Helen-Zhao/parallel-task-scheduler/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;-p NUMTHREADS&nbsp;&nbsp;&nbsp;&nbsp;Parallelise the process by using multiple cores/threads

+This program will output a dot file to the current working directory with fields for the start time and processor number it was allocated to.
+If running from a jar, this will be the directory the jar is placed in.

 ## Building Project from Source Code
 In an IDE with Maven installed, run the Maven clean and install goals.
 This will generate a .jar file in the target folder.
 This jar is ready to run.